Lily Guest Memorial Trail Footbridge

 Leaders and architects John McLeod and Steve Kredell, and to master builder Alex Carver, nothing could have been accomplished without your efforts.

 Team members: Nadia Bednarczuk, Molly Evans, Ali Horwitz, Will Lones, Ami Mehta, Lauren Mitchell, and Edith Gawler for being wonderful friends and partners in building.

 To Steve Miller and the Islesboro Land Trust for being such incredibly trusting and kind clients.

-All photos herein were shot by Ivy on 35mm Fujifilm Superia400 with her Canon AE1 Program
+All photos shot by Ivy on 35mm Fujifilm Superia400 with her Canon AE1 Program